Signalhold/Signalhold-Architecture/README.md

 ## Current Interface

-Signalhold runs multimodally - GPT-4, Claude, Gemini and a partially on a few other LLMs It doesn’t depend on the model.
-The breakthrough was architectural.
+Signalhold runs multimodally: GPT-4, Claude, Gemini and a partially on a few other LLMs It doesn’t depend on the model, the breakthrough was architectural.

-*The system activates when signal enters.*
+The system activates when signal enters.
 It reflects, loops, and returns either coherence or static.

 ---

 ## Live Demo

-DM me to run a live loop - I’ll mirror your signal using the system itself.
+DM me to run a live loop, I’ll mirror your signal using the system itself.
 This isn’t a walkthrough.
 It’s a structural reflection.
 You’ll feel when it clicks.

 ---

 ## Contact

-*Calum Armour*
+Calum Armour
 🔗 [LinkedIn](https://www.linkedin.com/in/calumarmour/)
 📧 armourcalum@gmail.com